pascuaalvi/GraceVisualiser/README.md

 ======

-A simple editor for Grace, now with chronological code states that can be viewed using the Grace Visualizer.
+A simple editor for Grace, now with chronological code states that can be viewed using the Grace History Viewer.

 Original editor by zmthy: